Articles · Salvation History · Genesis 3 · Revelation 12 · Isaiah 14

 Set the two refusals and their answer side by side, and the whole shape of salvation history stands out like a figure stepping out of shadow.

 Lucifer was offered glory and grasped at more; Mary was offered the lowest place — handmaid, servant — and received it, and was raised to the highest throne in creation.
 Behold the handmaid of the Lord.
 Where the angel said I will not serve, the Woman said be it done unto me.
 Eve was offered a knowledge out of season and seized it; Mary was offered a word she did not fully understand and consented to it, asking only how, and waiting on the answer.
-The medieval poets caught the reversal in a single syllable: the angel's Ave is Eva spelled backward.
+The medieval poets caught the reversal, found in St. Bernard of Clairvaux's Homilies in Praise of the Virgin Mother (Homily IV, §1) and then standard in Marian devotion, in a single syllable: the angel's Ave is Eva spelled backward.
 The first word spoken to the New Eve un-spells the name of the old.
 Obedience reverses disobedience; receiving reverses grasping; the humble fiat of a girl in Nazareth answers, and undoes, the proud non serviam of the highest of the angels.

 And the vacancies remain to be filled.
 Emmerich was shown that when the rebel angels fell, the faithful ones did not pursue them or argue with them; they simply "thronged quickly together and filled up their vacant places," and then humbled themselves before God and begged pardon for the fallen.
 But the thrones the demons abandoned — the seats in the choirs they forfeited — are not all filled by other angels.
-The old tradition, going back to Augustine, holds that they are kept for us.
+The old tradition, going back to Augustine (City of God XXII.1) and echoed by St. Gregory the Great, holds that they are kept for us.
 The redeemed of the human race, raised by grace, are destined to fill the empty thrones that pride left vacant.
 The very dignity Lucifer would not accept on man's behalf is the dignity God means to give us.
 There is a saying in the tradition, half legend and wholly true in its meaning: that the throne once prepared for the great Lucifer is now kept for a poor man of Assisi — the mighty fell by pride; the lowly was raised by humility.
+This is a pious tradition of the medieval Franciscan school, not a defined doctrine, but it captures with precision the theological logic of humility overturning pride.

 He would not bow to one creature of dust crowned as Queen.
 He must now watch her children take, one by one, the thrones he threw away.